10 Good Reasons To Build Efficient Networking Strategies and Treat Networking as a Mindset.

 Moreover, in many areas of business, deals are only handled via personal contacts.
-There is ton of scam and fraud online, so people don’t trust publicly available information anymore.
+There is a ton of scams and fraud online, so people don’t trust publicly available information anymore.
 They only trust their friends and friends of friends.
 The higher the stakes, the less likely they will be to let people from outside their network in.

 Overall, you can safely assume that without using any networking strategies, you skip on at least 90% of all the opportunities.
 Can you afford this?

 Reason #7: Statistics Don’t Lie!
 Strategic Networking Is More Efficient Than Submitting Job Applications.

 In marketing, the term “conversion rate” is used to describe the efficiency of a given action, in terms of how often it leads to the desired response.
 As a type of action, strategic networking gives a much higher conversion rate on the job market than submitting job applications or networking via online or offline communities.

 As a matter of fact, most people spend most of their job search time browsing through open job applications and writing application documents, and then, somehow, they still end up finding jobs due to their personal connections.

 Reason #8: Networking Is a Way of Reducing Uncertainty and Protecting Your Mental Health.

 Due to unstable dynamics caused by a sequence of black swans, today’s world is higher uncertain and unpredictable.
 We live in the times of VUCA: Volatility, Uncertainty, Complexity, and Ambiguity.
 And this is going to change any time soon.
 No wonder mental illnesses have become a global problem.

-Skillful networking strategies provide you a safety net, make you better informed, reduce uncertainty, and make your future safer and more predictable.
+Skillful networking strategies provide you with a safety net, make you better informed, reduce uncertainty, and make your future safer and more predictable.
 If not for your professional opportunities or professional development, do it for your mental health!

 Reason #9: Networking Is Fair.